 One of the first aromatic substances valued on a purely sensual level, Myrrh's first medicinal use was documented some 3,700 years ago.
 Its extraction from the solitary tree in the desert represents strength in harsh conditions.
 Myrrh oil is anti-inflammatory, stimulating and strengthening, especially to the pulmonary system.
 It is particularly helpful when used to heal states where there is wasting or degeneration, such as indolent wounds and ulcers, gangrene, pyorrhoea, tuburculosis or other wasting disease of the lungs.
-In China it was used for treatment of arthritis, menstrual problems, wounds and hemorrhoids.
-In Western medicine, it began as a cure for asthma, coughs, colds, sore throat, sore gums, toothaches and mouth ulcers.
+In China it was used for arthritis, menstrual problems, wounds and hemorrhoids.
+In Western medicine, it began as combating asthma, coughs, colds, sore throat, sore gums, toothaches and mouth ulcers.

 Therapeutic Properties Described In The Aromatherapy Literature